JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/hw.md

 For example, we might want to print out what the world looks like after every time step.
 This could be done by passing a lambda function `w->(@show w)` to `simulate!`.
-Often we want our callbacks to be executed only every $N$th step.
+Often we want our callbacks to be executed only every `n` steps.
 This can be used to get less verbose logging or e.g. to write out checkpoints of your simulation.
 ```@raw html